Sidoti Gallery Artists

 • Dianne Panarelli Miller

 Dianne Panarelli Miller is a world renowned artist painting in Bermuda, Canada and Europe.
 She is an award-winning Boston based “plain air painter“ of color and light and is a “Copley Master” at the Copley Society and Boston.
 She is also a member of the Salmagundi Club in New York.
 Her approach combines the classic atelier training of the “Boston School”, a mastery of technique with her own personal style expressed through the harmony of color and design.
-The original Boston School way of painting seeks to combine the truth of impressionistic color with good drawing, sound composition, and skillful paint handling.
-Dianne has been painting for over 45 years full-time.

 • Charles Peer